macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 20: June 22, 2018

+**Today's Progress**: #R2D20 Reading YDKJS and practicing JS with kata "Type of sum", "Parse nice int from char problem", "Find out whether the shape is a cube" & "Even or Odd" #Codewars. #100DaysOfCode

+**Thoughts:** I finish 8 kyu kata in less than 2 minutes

+## Day 19: June 21, 2018

+**Today's Progress**: #R2D19 I going on a business trip for the next 3 days.
+Only JS practice at #Codewars today.
+Did 4 kata "MakeUpperCase", "Thinkful - Number Drills: Pixelart planning", "Can we divide it?" & "Multiplication table for number". #100DaysOfCode

+**Thoughts:** I finish 8 kyu kata in less than 2 minutes

 ## Day 18: June 20, 2018

 **Today's Progress**: #R2D18 Reading YDKJS and practicing JS with kata "Check the exam", "Count Odd Numbers below n", "Who ate the cookie?" & "Define a card suit" #Codewars. #100DaysOfCode